thenerdhero/c35/README.md

 ###Starting with the `/frontend` directory:

 In here you can put all your html, css, and javascript in the respective directories.
 To start, keep these directories flat and not creating sub directories inside `/html`, `/css`, or `/js`.
-If you want to add subdirectories you will have to make sure you understand how that affects the references in your backend code.
+If you want to add subdirectories you will have to make sure you understand how that affects the references in your backend code. w
 ###Making a router

 We created a directory called `/routers` were you can create routers for the different html pages.
 The idea is that every router will have the single responsibilty for each page.
 When you create a router you will need to use the `router.get('route', callbackFn())` or `router.post('route', callbackFn())` to make the backend serve your html page, results from a database query, or inserting data into the database.
 Examples of this are seen in `routers/helloworld.js` and `routers/trainsList.js`

+###The database

+There are two files `postgres_trains_remote_example.sql` and `postgres_trains_local_example.sql` that will help setting up your database.
+There are instructions in each of the files on how to run them.

+The difference between these files is one will help you set a database that exists on cloud9 and the other will set up the database that we have set up for you on heroku.
+For development you are going to want to set up the local database.
+The remote database will be used for your database in production.
+By production we mean the site that your client will go to see your final product.